Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: Introduction

 Such a generalization of the NN theorem was derived by one of us in Refs.~\cite{NNYSPRL,NNYSlong}.
 The key step is to identify a one-particle lattice hamiltonian $\Heff(\myvec{p})$ as the inverse of a suitable hermitian fermion two-point function $\car(\myvec{p})$ at zero frequency,

 defined for {\em all} momenta $\myvec{p}$ in the Brillouin zone.
 The precise definition of $\car(\myvec{p})$ will be given later.
 If the hamiltonian (or euclidean action) of the underlying reduced model is local, one expects that $\car(\myvec{p})$ will be an analytic function of the momentum everywhere in the Brillouin zone, except at {\em degeneracy points}.
 A degeneracy point $\myvec{p}_c$ is a point in the Brillouin zone where $\car(\myvec{p})$ receives a contribution from intermediate states with $E(\myvec{p})\to 0$ for $\myvec{p}\to \myvec{p}_c$.
 In this paper, we will prove the analyticity of $\car(\myvec{p})$ away from the degeneracy points under certain assumptions about the field content and interactions of the reduced model.\footnote{ The term ``degeneracy point'' reflects the fact that any state with vanishing energy is degenerate with the second-quantized vacuum. } We further distinguish between two types of degeneracy points, which we will refer to as {\em primary singularities} and {\em secondary singularities}.
-A primary singularity $p_c$ is defined as a point where $\car(\myvec{p}) \to \infty$ for $\myvec{p}\to \myvec{p}_c$, which implies that $\Heff(\myvec{p}_c)$ has a zero eigenvalue.\footnote{ We define $\Heff(\myvec{p})$ at the primary singularities by demanding continuity (see Sec.~\ref{nogo}). } An intermediate state of a single massless fermion can occur only at a primary singularity.
-A secondary singularity is associated with intermediate states containing three or more massless fermions, in which case the limiting value of $\car(\myvec{p})$ is finite for $\myvec{p}\to \myvec{p}_c$, but $\car(\myvec{p})$ is not analytic at $\myvec{p}=\myvec{p}_c$.
+A primary singularity $p_c$ is defined as a point where $\car(\myvec{p}) \to \infty$ for $\myvec{p}\to \myvec{p}_c$, which implies that $\Heff(\myvec{p}_c)$ has a zero eigenvalue.\footnote{ We define $\Heff(\myvec{p})$ at the primary singularities by demanding continuity (see Sec.~\ref{nogo}). } Any other degeneracy point is a secondary singularity.
+By definition, at a secondary singularity $\car(\myvec{p})$ is finite for $\myvec{p}\to \myvec{p}_c$, hence $\Heff(\myvec{p})$ does not have any zero eigenvalues in the vicinity of $\myvec{p}_c$.
+A primary singularity requires the presence of a massless single-particle intermediate state, whereas for a secondary singularity any single-particle intermediate state must be gapped.
+The non-analyticity at a secondary singularity arises from intermediate states containing three or more massless fermions.